06 September, 2024

 What does my insurance cover me for?

-It’s worth remembering that cancellation cover usually applied to events that are beyond your control.
-For instance, if you were forced to cancel your trip due to an illness, injury, strike or natural disaster you would be eligible for cover.
+It’s worth remembering that cancellation cover usually applies to events that are beyond your control.
+For instance, if you were forced to cancel your trip due to an illness, injury, strike or natural disaster you would be eligible for cover, visas are seen as under your control.

 Would travel insurance cover a denied visa?

-However, a rejected visa application doesn’t quite fall under this category as it is not entirely an unforeseen event.
+A rejected visa application doesn’t quite fall under the category of events beyond your control, as it is not an entirely unforeseen event.
 There is always the risk that your visa will not be processed and insurers expect travellers to have confirmed their visa requirements before they book their flights and accommodation.

 So although being denied entry to a country might be a horrible unexpected surprise, it’s not an event that is covered as standard.
 Visit our guide to cancellation cover to learn more.

-If possible, it’s always best to apply for, and receive your visa before booking your flights and accommodation.
-Check your airline’s refund policy- if you’re not confident about your visa application it may be wise to pay a little extra for a refundable ticket.
+It is always best to apply for, and receive your visa before booking your flights and accommodation.
+Check your airline’s refund policy and if you’re not confident about your visa application it may be wise to pay a little extra for a refundable ticket, or delay booking in the first place.

 What can travellers with pre-booked travel arrangements do?

-If possible, it’s always best to apply for, and receive your visa before booking your flights and accommodation.
-At least one insurer on the market now offers a ‘cancel for any reason’ benefit but you’ll have to pay a bit more for this type of cover.
-In any case, make sure you have a back-up plan in the event that your application is denied.
+Whenever possible, it’s best to secure your visa before booking flights and accommodation.
+At least one insurer now offers a “cancel for any reason” add-on — but be prepared to pay extra for that flexibility.

-A visa refusal could sabotage your sunny sojourn faster than a shipwreck.
-Be sure you are eligible to travel to your dream destination before you get booking.
+A visa refusal can derail your holiday dreams faster than a flight cancellation.
+To avoid disappointment, make sure you’re eligible to travel to your destination before locking in any bookings.
 The right travel insurance policy, as well as a good degree of foresight will ensure your trip gets off to a smooth start.

 Natali Mansberg